-If you want to jump-start your student loan repayment, here’s how you can make sure that your payments are applied properly so you can make the maximum impact on them.
+If you want to speed up your student loan repayment, here’s how to make sure that your extra payments are applied properly to make the maximum impact.

 If two loans have the same interest rate, ask your loan servicer to apply your payment to the loan with the smallest balance first.
-This divide-and-conquer strategy works because it lets you focus specifically on obliterating one loan at a time, rather than just making a dent on your total loan balance.
+This divide-and-conquer strategy works because it lets you focus specifically on obliterating one loan at a time, rather than just making a dent in your total loan balance.
 You can also use a student loan prepayment calculator to test the impact of your strategy.

 2. Talk to your lender

-Every lender is different, but if you make a payment that is more than the minimum and you don’t specify where your money should go, your lender will decide how it’s divided.
+Every lender is different, but if you make a payment that’s more than the minimum without specifying where your money should go, your lender will decide how it’s divided.

 You can start by calling your lender to discuss how to make principal-only payments.
-The Consumer Financial Protection Bureau has created a sample letter to help you get started.
-You can use the following template to send a message to your lender via snail mail or email, if you want to use that.
+The Consumer Financial Protection Bureau has also created a sample letter that you can send to your lender via snail mail or email, if you want to use that.

 3. Confirm extra payments are applied correctly